nlune/longevity-hack/README.md

 3. `POST /baseline` records a one-minute calibration window (EEG bands + HRV).
 4. `POST /monitor` samples a fresh window, compares against baseline, and returns deviations plus alerts when stress proxies spike.
 5. `POST /notify` (macOS) schedules a desktop notification with a configurable delay—used now for manual tests and later by the agentic workflow.
+6. `GET /calendar/events` & `POST /agent/mock-trigger` integrate with Google Calendar and the Groq-based agent: the agent inspects the current/next meetings, decides when to nudge, and sends the intervention via `/notify`.
-6. `GET /metrics` and `ws://localhost:8000/ws/metrics` expose the raw streaming data for the frontend.
+7. `GET /metrics` and `ws://localhost:8000/ws/metrics` expose the raw streaming data for the frontend.

 _Pro tip:_ When no Muse headset or PPG stream is detected, set `MUSE_MOCK_MODE=true` to enable the built-in simulator for UI testing.